Growthy

 A single Amazon Business order lands in your bank feed at $487.32.
 Inside that order: a $235 Brother printer, $45 in printer paper, an $89 break-room coffee maker, and a $118 reference book.
 Four items.
 Four GL accounts.
 One transaction in QuickBooks.

-Most bookkeepers either split-categorize line by line (correct, slow) or dump the whole $487.32 to Office Supplies (fast, wrong on the printer and the book).
+Most bookkeepers split-categorize line by line.
+That's correct, but slow.
+Or they dump the whole $487.32 to Office Supplies.
+That's fast, but wrong on the printer and the book.
 The printer belongs in Computer Equipment.
 The book belongs in Dues & Subscriptions.
 Coding both to Office Supplies hides depreciable assets and inflates your supplies line on Schedule C.

 This guide covers Amazon Business categorization by line item, the §263(a) de minimis safe harbor, sales tax and 1099 rules, and the seven edge cases that cause most of the rework.
 For the broader framework, see the chart of accounts hub.